 The stadium underwent a last major renovation in the late 1970s to make the stadium ready for the 1980 Olympic games, during which it hosted several matches of the football tournament and served as a training base.

-Petrovsky Stadium is far from a modern arena though, and a few years ago Zenit started the construction of a new stadium at the site of the former Kirov.
-Due to various delays an initial completion date of 2009 was pushed back several times.
-The current estimate is that the new stadium will be completed by the end of 2013.
+Petrovsky Stadium was still far from a modern arena though, and in late 2008 Zenit started the construction of the new Saint Petersburg Stadium at the site of the former Kirov.
+Due to various delays an initial completion date of 2009 was pushed back several times, and the new stadium only got completed in April 2017.

 (photos of the present Petrovsky Stadium below)

 Petrovsky Stadium is located rather close to Saint-Petersburg’s city centre.
 It lies slightly more than 2 kilometres north-west from the Hermitage, but further from Saint-Petersburg’s train stations south of the centre (about 6 kilometres).

 From the Hermitage and Palace Square it is a mere 30 minutes walking to the stadium.
 Cross the bridge over the Neva river opposite Palace Square onto Vasilevsky Island, and 200 metres later leave the Island again via the next bridge over the second branch of the river.
 Keep left parallel to the river and after a few hundred metres you will see the stadium in front of you.